 Beginning in St. Thomas, either at the cruise ship dock in Charlotte Amaile, or from Red hook on the east end, it’s a short ride to scenic St. John.
 Alternatively, Jost Van Dyke or West End in the BVI are a quick ride to check into customs, then it’s about an hour to The Baths on Virgin Gorda.
 An around St. John trip is a unique way to see this beautiful island.
 Because 70% of St. John is National Park, many sights are only accessible by boat.
 Popular snorkeling spots such as Honeymoon Beach and Waterlemon Cay are excellent morning stops.
 Either a picnic in a remote bay or a beach side bar for lunch will get you recharged for an afternoon of snorkeling on St. John’s scenic south side.

 British Virgin Islands

-Jost Van Dyke is a unique island with several excellent harbours to enjoy.
+Jost Van Dyke is a unique island with several excellent harbors to enjoy.
 Home to Foxy’s beach bar, The Soggy Dollar and the new Taboo beach bar, Jost Van Dyke is an excellent lunch stop with nearby beaches at Sandy Spit and Green Cay.
 West End, Tortola is a convenient customs check in spot, midway between Jost Van Dyke and Norman Island.
 On the way to Norman Island, The Indians are a wonderful snorkel stop.
-Norman Island’s main harbour is The Bight where the floating resturant “The Willy T,” named after the pirate William Thorton, is a popular lunch stop.
+Norman Island’s main harbor is The Bight where the floating restaurant “The Willy T,” named after the pirate William Thorton, is a popular lunch stop.

 For more information or to book your day with Lion In Da Sun Charters: